 The Corporation's operating results, financial condition and cash flows are highly dependent upon the amount of electrical energy generated by the Power Facilities.
-The operational performance of the Wind Power Facilities, the Hydro Power Facilities and the Amherstburg Solar Facility are dependent upon wind speed and density, water flows and the availability and constancy of solar insolation, respectively.
+The operational performance of the Wind Power Facilities, the Solar Power Facilities, and the Hydro Power Facilities are dependent upon wind speed and density, the availability and constancy of solar insolation, and water flows, respectively.
 The weather-related risk at the Hydro Power Facilities is partially offset by their geographic diversification in the three different watersheds.
 Ambient temperatures, humidity and air pressure can also affect the performance of the Cardinal Facility.